v31-io/geomap/README.md

 The TCI layer can also be seen for different dates -
 ![](docs/2025%20tci.png)
 ![](docs/2000%20tci.png)
+*The TCIs are also imputed via forward fill & back fill along time axis.*

 The GLAD ARD Grid can also be overlayed to see the Tile IDs on click -
 ![](docs/glad%20tile%20grid.png)